Germany's Lufthansa cancels China flights over coronavirus | DW | 29.01.2020

 German flagship airline Lufthansa announced on Wednesday that it would suspend all flights to and from mainland China until February 9, as the number of deaths from a coronavirus outbreak rose to 132.

 The disease has infected around 6,000 people so far, most of them in the central Chinese province of Hubei.
-Dozens of cases have also been reported in more than 10 other countries.
+Dozens of cases have also been reported in more than 10 other countries, including Germany.

 Lufthansa's decision also affects flights run by its subsidiaries Swiss and Austrian Airlines.